The last step of any weaving project is always to remove the weave from the loom.

 Fortunately, learning this isn’t as difficult as learning how to warp a loom.

-To prevent your weave from falling apart and unraveling as soon as you take it off, it’s important to learn how to finish a weaving loom project the right way.
+However, to prevent your weave from falling apart and unraveling, it’s important to learn how to finish a weaving loom project the right way.

 But if you are using one of the looms for beginners, such as a lap loom or rigid heddle loom, you will always have to secure the end of the weft thread to make sure it doesn’t unravel.